 You hear the word anorexia, you think weight loss.
-If only the consequence of this illness was that limited.
+If only the consequence of this illness was that limited, it can have Long Term Effects of Anorexia.

 Although anorexia is a psychological disease, it behaves more like a physical disease, namely cancer.